Gordon Ramsay Style Roast Turkey Flavorful Feast

 If you want a low-fat turkey, use less butter.
 You can replace some butter with olive oil.
 This keeps the turkey moist while reducing fat.

 Remember, these variations let you customize your Gordon Ramsay style roast turkey.
 They make it suit your taste and dietary needs while still being a flavorful feast.
-For the full recipe, check out the complete instructions.

 Storage Info